FigureTechnologies/gradle-semver-plugin/README.md

 ## Version Calculation

 The semver is calculated primarily based on:
+* the version of the base branch
 * the current branch
 * the scope & stage properties declared for the current branch (or their default values)

 ### Main Branch

-The main branch is the only branch that should be tagged with versions.
-The calculated version is based on the most recent version on the `main` branch which is then modified based on the scope & stage properties for `main`. eg. given
+_**The main branch is the only branch that should be tagged with versions.**_ The calculated version is based on the most recent version on the `main` branch which is then modified based on the scope & stage properties for `main`. eg. given

 ```kotlin